gammapy/PyGamma15/talks/lightning/README.md

 > in a single session, sometimes called a data blitz.

-In this session, every participant can give a 5-minute talk on anything related to the workshop theme.
+In this session, every participant can give a 5-minute talk on anything related to the workshop theme (Python, gamma-ray astronomy)

 Just as examples, you could talk about or demo a Python package you think people should know about.
 Or talk about how you've used Python to implement